STATUTES OF ASSOCIATION "EURHECA",

 The Association is established for an indefinite period of time, without prejudice to legal and statutory provisions concerning its dissolution.

 Article 4: Purpose and activities

-The Association constitutes a forum where healthcare providers can meet and communicate with the scientific community and regulatory authorities, both on national and international levels and within the European Union.
+In order to achieve its purpose, the Association constitutes a forum between healthcare providers, the scientific community and the regulatory authorities, both at national and international levels and within the European Union.

 The Association cooperates with other national, European and international organizations with similar interests.